 The Corporation has significant commitments due for payment in U.S. dollars.
-The Corporation mitigates the risk associated with the U.S. dollar payments principally through foreign exchange forward contracts.
+The Corporation mitigates the risk associated with the U.S. dollar payments principally through utilizing U.S. cash as a hedge on purchase commitments required under ship building contracts with foreign shipbuilders and foreign exchange forward contracts.